 The 29:11 Story recognizes several angels.
 You will find Gabriel in the middle of every 29:11 Story necklace or bracelet.
 That places him at the beginning of the New Testament between Joseph and his betrothed, Mary.
-Joseph, a carpenter, is a wooden bead; Mary will be a beautiful pink.
+Joseph, a carpenter, is a wooden bead.
+Mary is a beautiful pink.
 Gabriel’s bead is a clear crystal bead denoting his angelic light and brightness.

-Every Story features two heaven beads, one blue bead for the kingdom of the Heavens at the beginning of the first creation and another matching blue bead as the new Heaven in the penultimate chapter of Revelations found at the very end of each 29:11 Story.
+Every 29:11 Story features two heaven beads.
+One blue bead is for the kingdom of the Heavens at the beginning of the first creation.
+Another matching blue bead, as the new Heaven in the penultimate chapter of Revelation, is found at the very end of each 29:11 Story.
 The angels are the glorious inhabitants of the heavens.

 Our next crystal angel bead is in the story of the major prophets.
 The prophets encounter angel after angel.
-The book of Daniel is full with these light filled messengers from God, the Father: the fourth “man” in the fiery furnace, the angel in the lion’s pit.
+The book of Daniel is full of these light filled messengers from God, the Father, who was the fourth “man” in the fiery furnace and the angel in the lion’s pit.
 Ezekiel, our last major prophet in the 29:11 Story, is also full of awful and awesome angelic beings: "Each of the cherubim had four faces: One face was that of a cherub, the second the face of a human being, the third the face of a lion, and the fourth the face of an eagle."
 Ezekiel 10:14.
+(NIV)

 On the 29:11 Story, the major prophets are represented by five bronze beads.
 Bronze symbolizes judgement throughout the Bible.
 This beautiful clear crystal bead, nestled between Daniel and Ezekiel, serves as the angelic visitations witnessed by the prophets as they warned the beloved child of God, Jerusalem, of her degradation as she turned away from her holy Lord God.